annalisa144/reverdecer/_posts/2018-07-18-stuff-we-have-to-do-before-breakfast.md

 * get filtered water for nasal irrigation
 * all that other hygeine stuff
 * refill [tippy-tap](https://reverdecer.annalisagross.com/2018/07/01/sink-success/) jug from rain bucket to finish washing hands
+* refill the [solar shower bags](http://reverdecer.annalisagross.com/2018/06/22/the-evolution-of-showering/) from water tank and put where the sun will warm them if it peaks out from the clouds
 * wring out the handtowel from last night's rain and "dry" hands
 * refill cat food in the shed (out of Max's reach)
 * refill dog food